 It is not intended that the decals illustrated in the owner's manual should be exact replicas of those in the car.
 They are included to show their approximate appearance and location in the car.
 The information that applies to your particular car can be found on the decal on the car.

 - Weights (p.
-424)

-- Engine specifications (p.
-427)
+404) - Engine specifications (p.
+406)

-- Specifications for air conditioning (p.
-437)

 Dimensions

 Measurement of car length, height, etc. can be read in the table.